silogen/docs/docs/platform-infrastructure/on-premises-installation.md

 This article explains how to install {{ name }} in an on-premises environment, covering the full stack from metal to application layer in a streamlined manner.

-You will use an installation tool called Cluster Bloom to first install and configure a Kubernetes cluster, and then install the {{ name }} application.
+You will use an installation tool called Cluster Bloom to first install and configure a Kubernetes cluster, and then install AMD Resource Manager & AMD AI Workbench.

 ## System requirements